Career Timeline of Bill Gates: Major Achievements and Milestones

 February 1976: An Open Letter to Hobbyists

-In February 1976, Bill Gates wrote "An Open Letter to Hobbyists" asserting that most users of Microsoft Altair BASIC hadn't paid for it and the hobby market endangered software development.
+In February 1976, Bill Gates wrote "An Open Letter to Hobbyists" asserting that the unauthorized copying of Microsoft Altair BASIC was undermining the incentive for professional software development.

-On November 26, 1976, Bill Gates and Paul Allen officially registered the trade name "Microsoft" with the Secretary of the State of New Mexico.
+On November 26, 1976, the trade name "Microsoft" was officially registered with the Secretary of the State of New Mexico.

-In 1977, Steve Ballmer, who would later become the President of Microsoft, graduated from Harvard University.
-The Maxwell Dworkin Laboratory at Harvard's School of Engineering and Applied Sciences is named after the mothers of both Gates and Ballmer.
+In 1977 Steve Ballmer, then President of Microsoft, graduated from Harvard.
+The Maxwell Dworkin Laboratory of the Harvard John A. Paulson School of Engineering and Applied Sciences is named after the mothers of both Gates and Ballmer.

 January 1, 1979: Microsoft Moves to Bellevue

-On January 1, 1979, Microsoft moved its operations from Albuquerque to Bellevue, Washington.
+On January 1, 1979, Microsoft relocated from Albuquerque to Bellevue, Washington.

 July 1980: IBM Approaches Microsoft

-In July 1980, IBM approached Microsoft about software for its upcoming personal computer, the IBM PC.
+In July 1980, IBM approached Microsoft regarding software for its upcoming personal computer, the IBM PC, leading to the development of PC DOS.

-On June 25, 1981, Bill Gates oversaw Microsoft's company restructuring, becoming president and chairman of the board.
+On June 25, 1981, Microsoft underwent a company restructuring, re-incorporating in Washington state with Bill Gates as president and chairman of the board.

 1981: Microsoft Incorporation

-In 1981, Microsoft incorporated, and Bill Gates became president and chairman of the board.
+In 1981, Microsoft was incorporated, and Bill Gates became president and chairman of the board, solidifying his leadership role.

 November 20, 1985: Launch of Microsoft Windows

-On November 20, 1985, Microsoft and Bill Gates launched their first retail version of Microsoft Windows to compete with Apple's Macintosh GUI.
+On November 20, 1985, Microsoft and Bill Gates launched the first retail version of Microsoft Windows to compete with Apple's Macintosh GUI.

-In 1985, Jerry Pournelle mentioned Bill Gates' enthusiasm for the Microsoft Excel program.
+In 1985, Bill Gates announced Microsoft Excel and showed his enthusiasm for the program.

-In August 1986, Microsoft struck a deal with IBM to develop a separate operating system called OS/2.
+In August 1986, Microsoft struck a deal with IBM to develop the OS/2 operating system, though the partnership later deteriorated.

-In 1986, Microsoft had its initial public offering (IPO), leading to significant financial success for Bill Gates.
+In 1986, Microsoft had its initial public offering (IPO), which significantly increased the company's and Gates' financial status.

-In 1987, Bill Gates was listed as a billionaire in Forbes magazine's first-ever America's richest issue, becoming the world's youngest self-made billionaire with a net worth of $1.25 billion.
+In 1987, Bill Gates was listed as a billionaire in Forbes magazine's first ever America's richest issue.
+He became the world's youngest-ever self-made billionaire, with a net worth of $1.25 billion in 1987.

 1989: Last Code Shipped

-Bill Gates last wrote code that shipped with Microsoft's products in 1989.
+Bill Gates wrote code that shipped with Microsoft's products as late as 1989, though he was primarily a manager and executive.

 1989: Founded Corbis